Mouse and Keyboard Controls

 Left mouse button click: Place a marker point in the image and print the coordinates and value in the middle panel of the status bar.
+If te Navigator window is open, the stage positionin microns will be placed in the right panel of the status bar.
 Several procedures make use of the position of a marker point.
-If the image is an FFT that shows Thon rings, you can click at the position of the first minimum, and the program will show the estimated defocus in the status bar and draw a set of circles at the corresponding zeros of the CTF.
+If the image is an FFT that shows Thon rings, you can click at the position of the first minimum, and the program will show the estimated defocus in the status bar and draw a set of circles at the corresponding zeros of the CTF, or the program can fit to the CTF if you have that option selected.
 See the FFT command help for details.

 Middle mouse button click: If the image is an FFT, the program will show the spatial frequency and periodicity (resolution) of the clicked position in the status bar.

 Ctrl - middle mouse button click: Zoom up around the clicked point.

 Ctrl - right mouse button click: Zoom down around the clicked point.

 Left mouse button drag: Holding the left button down and moving the mouse will pan the image, if it is zoomed bigger than will fit in the window.